-Restoration, not only provide the livelihood but also support diversity, and ecological services which is required for the smooth functioning of ecosystem (Hobbs and Harris, 2001; Benayas et al., 2009) to measure the ecosystem health and community efforts to restore the commons butterfly is one the major indicators for assessment and understand the change in habitat quality of the landscape (Bonebrake et al., 2010; Kremen, 1992).
+Restoration, not only provides livelihood but also support diversity, and ecological services which are required for the smooth functioning of ecosystem (Hobbs and Harris, 2001; Benayas et al., 2009).
+To measure the ecosystem, health and community efforts to restore the common butterflies is one of the major indicators for assessment and understanding the change in habitat quality of the landscape (Bonebrake et al., 2010; Kremen, 1992).

-The butterflies play a vital role in different ecosystems and are important indicators of healthy environment and ecosystems (Ghazanfaretal., 2016).
+The butterflies play a vital role in different ecosystems and are important indicators of healthy environment and ecosystems (Ghazanfar et al., 2016).
 There is a co-evolutionary relationship between butterflies and plants, indicating that their lives have close ecological inter-linkages (Paul et al., 1964).
-Butterflies are an important component of food chain as they act as prey for small mammals, reptiles, amphibians, birds, and other insects.
+Butterflies are an important components of food chain as they act as prey for small mammals, reptiles, amphibians, birds, and other insects.
 Additionally, butterflies play a crucial role in pollination for wild plants and agricultural crops by carrying pollen from one plant to another plant far apart and induce genetic variation in the plant species (Kumar et al., 2021).
 Ecologists also use butterflies as model organisms to study the impact of climate change and habitat loss, since they are pollination sensitive and cannot survive under unfavorable environmental conditions (Hill et al., 2021).

-The present study has been conducted in the periphery of Satkosia Tiger Reserve covering 7200 hectare area in Angul district, located in central Odisha, after the monsoon (September to October, 2023).
+The present study has been conducted in the periphery of Satkosia Tiger Reserve covering 7200 hectare area in Angul district, located in central Odisha during September to October, 2023 (Fig. 1).
 This area is characterized by undulating topography, interspersed by streams and rivulets flowing into the two major river systems- Brahmani and Mahanadi.
 It has a rich forest with an elevation ranging between 152-823 meters.
 The Satkosia Gorge Wildlife Sanctuary is a characteristic feature of the area.